rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 #### Will there be any IP address or DNS changes?

-The public IP addresses of the devices are retained and are moved with the devices to the new location.
+The public IP addresses of the devices are retained and moved with the devices to the new location.
 In this case, you do not need to make any changes to your Domain Name System (DNS).
 IP addresses used by Rackspace for managed backups, managed virtualization, and Dell Remote Access Controller (DRAC) will